Scott Caldwell

-Scott Caldwell (born March 15, 1991) is an American professional soccer player who plays for Real Salt Lake in Major League Soccer.
+Scott Caldwell (born March 15, 1991) is an American former professional soccer player who played as a midfielder.

 Career

 Youth, college and amateur

 Caldwell spent a year with the New England Revolution academy, making six appearances in 2008-09 while rehabbing injuries.
 On February 9, 2009, it was announced that Caldwell committed to the University of Akron.
 In his freshman year, Caldwell made 19 appearances and went 2-for-2 in penalty kicks at the College Cup.
 In 2010, he made 24 appearances and scored five goals, including a game winner in the NCAA College Cup final against Louisville to capture the school's first ever national title in any sport.
 He also recorded an assist that year and was named Most Outstanding Offensive Player at the College Cup and Academic All-MAC.
 In his junior year, Caldwell finished first on the team in assists and second in points.
 He made 23 appearances and finished the year with six goals and 11 assists on his way to being named NSCAA All-America Third Team, CoSIDA Academic All-America Second Team, First Team All-MAC, Academic All-MAC and All-Ohio team.
 In his senior year, he led the team in points with 28.
 Appearing in 22 games and scoring nine goals and 10 assists on his way to being named NSCAA All-America First Team, NSCAA All-American Scholar Player of the Year, Mid-American Conference Player of the Year, Soccer America MVP First Team, Top Drawer Soccer's Team of the Season First Team, CoSIDA Academic All-America First Team, All-MAC First Team and Academic All-MAC.

 During his college years, Caldwell also played in the USL Premier Development League for the Michigan Bucks, the Central Jersey Spartans and the Akron Summit Assault.